amraboelela/iOS-GuideBlocks/README.md

 3. Create a new branch with your GuideBlock name
 4. Add your code: maybe it is yours or maybe it is some public available source on the internet.
 Isolate the functional elements.
 5. [Wrap your code following these instructions](https://github.com/GuideBlocks-org#how-do-i-make-a-guideblock)
-6. Test it out with a sample add and the Contextual Dashboard.
+6. Test it out with a sample app in and the Contextual Dashboard.
 Push this sammple app to a public repo or use the [AirBnB Sample](https://github.com/contextu-al/AirBnB-iOS)
-7. Create a GuideBlock.yaml in the root directory - see the template below.
+7. Create a GuideBlock.yaml in the directory of the each GuideBlock inside the iOS-GuideBlocks repo - see the template below.
 Be sure to add the sample app repo/branch that you have used into the GuideBlock.yaml
 8. Create a README.md in the root directory to tell users how to use the GuideBlock (mapping parameters and adding to the extensibility section of the Dashboard)
 9. Commit, Push and create a PR.
 10. Sit back, relax, have a bubble tea and wait for approval!